History of the England national football team: Hodgson and Allardyce, 2012–16: More tournament humiliation

 England's first match following the tournament, a 1–0 friendly win over Norway, was the lowest attended England match at the new Wembley.
 In September 2015, England beat San Marino to become the first team to qualify for the 2016 European Championships.
 Against Switzerland, Rooney broke Bobby Charlton's England goalscoring record with his 50th goal for the national side.
 England ended their qualifying group with a 100% winning record, becoming only the sixth team in European Championship qualifying history to achieve this.

 England were drawn in Group B for Euro 2016 to face Russia, Wales and Slovakia.
 Their first match, in Marseille against Russia, finished in a 1–1 draw, as they failed to make their domination in the match pay; Eric Dier put England in front from a free-kick before they conceded a stoppage time equaliser.
 In their second match in Lens, against Wales, England fell behind just before half-time when Joe Hart was unable to prevent Gareth Bale scoring from a free-kick.
 Hodgson responded by bringing on forwards Jamie Vardy and Daniel Sturridge at the start of the second half and the game turned in England's favour as both scored, with Sturridge netting the winner in stoppage time.

 Hodgson rested six players for the final group match against Slovakia in Saint-Étienne, which ended in a goalless draw.
 Wales's win over Russia meant England finished as runners-up in Group B and faced Iceland in Nice in the second round.
 Rooney scored a penalty inside four minutes, but Ragnar Sigurðsson immediately equalised, and in the 18th minute, Kolbeinn Sigþórsson scored with the help of poor goalkeeping by Hart.
-Iceland defended resolutely as England struggled to recover, holding on for a famous 2–1 victory.
+Iceland defended resolutely as England struggled to recover, holding on for a 2–1 victory.
 England's players were booed off the pitch, and Hodgson announced his resignation straight after the match.

 A little under a month after the European Championship defeat, the FA appointed Sunderland's manager Sam Allardyce as the new manager of the national side.
 Allardyce's first match for England was a 2018 World Cup qualifying match in Slovakia.
 England laboured to a 1–0 win in Trnava, with Adam Lallana scoring in stoppage time.

 Shortly before the next round of qualifying matches, The Daily Telegraph broke a story of Allardyce appearing to meet a group of Asian businessmen, who were later revealed to be undercover journalists working for the newspaper.
 The meeting seemed to show Allardyce explaining how to "get around" breaking football transfer policies and apparently mocking Hodgson, the England players and the Duke of Cambridge.
 Allardyce apologised for his misconduct, but the FA sacked him on those grounds.
 His tenure of 67 days is the shortest for a permanent manager in England's history.